-A flash loader is usually a rather small program which can program a certain flash memory device, or family of devices.
+A flash loader is usually a rather small program which can program one or more flash memories.
 The flash loader consists of a small set of functions, mainly for erasing or writing designated portions of the flash memory.
 C-SPY downloads this program into RAM (it must be linked to an address in RAM).
-To run the program, C-SPY positions the PC at one of the functions in the flash loader, writes data and directives for that function into a RAM buffer, and starts execution.
+To run the program, C-SPY sets the PC to one of the functions in the flash loader, writes data and directives for that function into a RAM buffer, and starts execution.
 When the function returns, execution will hit a breakpoint.
 C-SPY will then know that the function has finished and can proceed to make further calls to continue the flash loading process.
 In short, C-SPY calls functions in the flash loader.

-The flash memory device configuration files
+The flash memory configuration file

-The flash memory device configuration file is an XML file (filename extension flash) which describes for C-SPY all relevant properties of a certain flash device.
+The flash memory configuration file is an XML file (filename extension flash) which describes for C-SPY all relevant properties of a certain flash memory.
 For example, the base address of the flash memory and details such as block and page sizes.
 The file also specifies which flash loader to use.